dmora127/genomics-on-ospool/README.md

 ## Next Steps

-Now that you've finished this tutorial, you are ready to start transitioning your own R project to be run on the HTC system.
-But unless your R project is fairly simple, there are a few more things you'll need to work on to get up and running.

-For a full walk-through of how to get started on the HTC system, see our guide [Roadmap to getting started](https://chtc.cs.wisc.edu/uw-research-computing/htc-roadmap).

 ### Software

-This tutorial used a pre-existing container that came with R 4.4.2 and `tidyverse` packages already installed.
-If that is all you need, then you're in luck!
-Just use the same `container_image` line in your submit file.

-If you're like most users, however, then you have additional R packages that you want to use in your scripts.
-To make those packages available for use in your HTC job, we recommend that you build your own container.
-While that may sound like a daunting task, we have a lot of documentation and examples to help you get started, and the faciliation team is happy to help with any questions or issues.
+In this tutorial, we created several *starter* apptainer containers, including tools like: Dorado, SAMtools, Minimap, and Sniffles2.
+These containers can serve as a *jumping-off* for you if you need to install additional software for your workflows.

 Our recommendation for most users is to use "Apptainer" containers for deploying their software.
-For instructions on how to build an Apptainer container, see our guide [Use Apptainer Containers](https://chtc.cs.wisc.edu/uw-research-computing/apptainer-htc).
+For instructions on how to build an Apptainer container, see our guide [Using Apptainer/Singularity Containers](https://portal.osg-htc.org/documentation/htc_workloads/using_software/containers-singularity/).
-If you are familiar with Docker, or want to learn how to use Docker, see our guide [Running HTC Jobs Using Docker Containers](https://chtc.cs.wisc.edu/uw-research-computing/docker-jobs.html).
+If you are familiar with Docker, or want to learn how to use Docker, see our guide [Using Docker Containers](https://portal.osg-htc.org/documentation/htc_workloads/using_software/containers-docker/).

-For examples of containers that you can use or modify, see the [R section of our Recipes GitHub repository](https://github.com/CHTC/recipes/tree/main/software/R/).

-This information can also be found in our guide [Overview: How to Use Software](https://chtc.cs.wisc.edu/uw-research-computing/software-overview-htc).
+This information can also be found in our guide [Using Software on the Open Science Pool](https://portal.osg-htc.org/documentation/htc_workloads/using_software/software-overview/).

 ### Data

 The ecosystem for moving data to, from, and within the HTC system can be complex, especially if trying to work with large data (> gigabytes).
-For guides on how data movement works on the HTC system, see the ["Manage data" section of our HTC guides page](https://chtc.cs.wisc.edu/uw-research-computing/htc/guides.html#manage-data).
+For guides on how data movement works on the HTC system, see our [Data Staging and Transfer to Jobs](https://portal.osg-htc.org/documentation/htc_workloads/managing_data/overview/) guides.

 ### GPUs

-If your R project is capable of using GPUs, and you would like to use the GPUs available on the HTC system, see our guide [Use GPUs](https://chtc.cs.wisc.edu/uw-research-computing/gpu-jobs).
+The OSPool has GPU nodes available for common use, like the ones used in this tutorial.
+If you would like to learn more about our GPU capacity, please visit our [GPU Guide on the OSPool Documentation Portal](https://portal.osg-htc.org/documentation/htc_workloads/specific_resource/gpu-jobs/).

 ## Getting Help

-CHTC employs a team of Research Computing Facilitators to help researchers use CHTC computing for their research.
+The OSPool Research Computing Facilitators are here to help researchers using the OSPool for their research.
+We provide a broad swath of research facilitation services, including:

-* **Web guides**: [HTC Computing Guides](https://chtc.cs.wisc.edu/uw-research-computing/htc/guides) - instructions and how-tos for using the HTC system.
+* **Web guides**: [OSPool Guides](https://portal.osg-htc.org/documentation/) - instructions and how-tos for using the OSPool and OSDF.
-* **Email support**: get help within 1-2 business days by emailing [chtc@cs.wisc.edu](mailto:chtc@cs.wisc.edu).
+* **Email support**: get help within 1-2 business days by emailing [support@osg-htc.org](mailto:support@osg-htc.org).
-* **Virtual office hours**: live discussions with facilitators - see the "Get Help" page for current schedule.
+* **Virtual office hours**: live discussions with facilitators - see the [Email, Office Hours, and 1-1 Meetings](https://portal.osg-htc.org/documentation/support_and_training/support/getting-help-from-RCFs/) page for current schedule.
-* **One-on-one meetings**: dedicated meetings to help new users, groups get started on the system; email [chtc@cs.wisc.edu](mailto:chtc@cs.wisc.edu) to request a meeting.
+* **One-on-one meetings**: dedicated meetings to help new users, groups get started on the system; email [support@osg-htc.org](mailto:support@osg-htc.org) to request a meeting.

-This information, and more, is provided in our [Get Help](https://chtc.cs.wisc.edu/uw-research-computing/get-help.html) page.
+This information, and more, is provided in our [Get Help](https://portal.osg-htc.org/documentation/support_and_training/support/getting-help-from-RCFs/) page.